jorgemaia/azureiotedge/IotEdgePerformanceTestMonitor/README.md

-# azureiotedge
+# Azure IoT Edge Performance Monitor Module
-This is a custom C# based module specifically to measure performance (throughput) of an Azure IoT Edge system.
+This is a custom C#-based module specifically to measure performance (throughput) of an Azure IoT Edge system.
 Currently has two inputs configured:
 1) Raw input: You can route any messages into this one and it will measure throughput based on how many messages flow into the module in what amount of time.
 2) ASA input: This one takes messages from an Azure Stream Analytics module on the Edge (was somewhat specific to one use case I am testing)